ibizaman/hs-template-haskellnix-reflexfrp/Readme.md

 ## WIP

 - [x] Accept arguments for backend.
+- [ ] Have github actions to build and test.
 - [ ] Accept config file for backend.
 - [ ] Allow frontend to setup backend endpoint through UI.
 - [ ] Serve the javascript frontend from the backend.